supabase/edge-runtime/README.md

 # Rex

-## A Web API gateway that runs JavaScript, TypeScript, and WASM apps
+## A Web API gateway that runs JavaScript, TypeScript, and WASM services